HolgerKache/SDP/readme.md

 # SDP - error handing of the communication between dedicated Cloudant&dashDB

-This document introduces how to amend the communicate error between Cloudant&dashDB when they are both on dedicated environment which can be a playbook for Cloudant service team.
+This document introduces how to amend the communicate error between Cloudant&dashDB when they are both on dedicated environment.

 ## Symptoms